FluffyStuff/riichi-mahjong-tiles/README.md

 </div>

 ## License
-The images are licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+All assets are in the [public domain](https://creativecommons.org/publicdomain/zero/1.0/).